often hear stories from people who’ve had a bad experience with a website developer or a website designer, but I promise, we’re not all bad.

 Most designers will have a portfolio and some designers might even show you what they’re currently working on.
 Checking out a few of their sites/examples as this will also give you an idea of their style and capabilities.

 Meet the designer face to face

 In the digital world, it’s normal for businesses to work together over great distances but sometimes it’s better to meet the person to see how well you communicate.
-If you can’t meet them face to face, why not use something like Skype or Facetime and always make sure one party puts what you have discussed in writing.
+If you can’t meet them face to face, why not use something like Skype or Zoom?
+Always make sure one party puts what you have discussed in writing.